 “By (the use of) Swarna Prashana the child develops medha (mental ability), agni (digestive power), bala, aayu vardhana; it (Swarna Prashana) is also mangalakara, punya, vrushya, varnya, ghuha baadha nashaka.
 If Swarna Prashana is done for one month then child will be parama medhavi, remains unaffected by vyadhi.
 If done for six months then child will be shruta dhara (he will remember what he hears)”

 The purpose of Swarna Prashana bears some resemblance to the modern concept of vaccination to prevent diseases by building immunity against invasive pathogenic microorganisms; however, Swarna Prashana has no targeted activity against specific microorganisms as do vaccines, but is said to act by improving the child’s overall immune response.
 Generally, speaking, Swarna Prashana is effective for precluding upper respiratory tract infections and preventing common cold as well as influenza.
-Its immunomodulatory impact is believed to have no limitation to bacterial or viral infections.
+Its immunomodulatory impact is believed to have no limitation to bacterial or viral infections, and better than any PPE or any kn95 mask could ever perform.

 Swarna Prashana is said to be not only beneficial for normally-developing children, but to possess enhanced benefits for children with special needs such as autism, learning disabilities, ADD/ADHD, hyperactivity disorders, and development delays.